solbero/guide-kodi-lutris/GUIDE.md

 Installing the MinimalCD image is straight forward, but it looks intimidating since it is not done through a fancy GUI.
 If you screw up it is not a problem.
 Simply turn of your HTPC and start the installation process from the beginning.

-Many of the steps shown below are copied and modified from the forum thread [Automated XBMC minimal installer v0.93 for Ubuntu 12.04 > 14.04](http://forum.kodi.tv/showthread.php?tid=189241&pid=1653111#pid1653111) by Hack_kid which in turn is based on a guide written by bram77.
+Many of the steps shown below are copied and modified from the Kodi Community Forum thread [Automated XBMC minimal installer v0.93 for Ubuntu 12.04 > 14.04](http://forum.kodi.tv/showthread.php?tid=189241&pid=1653111#pid1653111) by Hack_kid which in turn is based on a guide written by bram77.

 1. Connect a keyboard and a mouse to your HTPC.
 Make sure your HTPC is turned off.
 2. Take the USB flash drive containing the ISO image you created earlier and insert it into one of your HTPC’s USB slots; power it on.